Top Banks in the Philippines

 Moody’s Investor Services gives the Philippine banking system a stable outlook, citing the good asset performance of banks in the Philippines, adequate liquidity capacity and strong buffers against losses, amid the continued strength in the local economy.

-For anyone considering a banking career in the Philippines, this list is a helpful guide on where to start.
+For anyone considering a banking career in the Philippines, this list of top banks in the Philippines is a helpful guide on where to start.
 To learn more, see all our lists of financial institutions.

-BDO Unibank Inc. is the largest bank in the Philippines in terms of assets.
+BDO Unibank Inc. is the largest of the banks in the Philippines in terms of assets.
 The full-service universal bank also takes the lead in consolidated resources, deposits, customer loans, and branch and ATM network all over the country.

 As of 2016, total assets of the bank were US$48.98 billion and net profit was US$94.67 million.

 Metropolitan Bank & Trust Company, or Metrobank, is one of the premier financial institutions in the country.
 It currently offers a wide range of banking products and services all over the world, with its network of more than 2,300 ATMs, 950 local branches, 32 foreign branches, and representative offices.

 Metrobank was founded in 1962 and opened its first branch a year later.
 In 1970, it opened its first international branch in Taipei.
 Three years later, it established a representative office in Hong Kong.
 Metrobank was also the first of the private banks in the Philippines to open in the US with its office in Guam in 1975.

 As of 2016, the bank’s total assets amounted to US$102.56 billion and net profit reached US$1.02 billion.

 Originally known as El Banco Español Filipino de Isabel II, the Bank of the Philippine Islands was founded in 1851, making it the oldest of the banks in the Philippines and in Southeast Asia.
 It marked the start of the banking and finance industry in the Philippines.